folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 4. Click **Save & close**.
 A confirmation message appears and the piece is updated.

+## Deleting an expected or received piece

+To delete an expected or received piece, make sure the correct receiving title is displayed by using the **Search & filter** pane and look under the Expected and Received sections of the title.

+### Deleting an expected piece

+1. Select the piece you want to edit.
+2. In the **Edit piece** dialog, the same fields as the [Add piece](#adding-an-expected-piece) dialog appear.
+See above for more information.
+3. Click **Delete.** A confirmation message appears, click **Confirm** and the piece is deleted.

+### Deleting a received piece

+1. Select the piece you want to delete.
+2. In the **Edit piece** dialog, the same fields as the **Add piece** dialog appear.
+See above for more information.
+3. Click **Delete.** A confirmation message appears, click **Confirm** and the piece is deleted.

 ## Receiving an order

 Receiving an order confirms that it has arrived at the library.